The Room (video game): Development

 Fireproof hired a programmer in January 2012 to create their own title, The Room; during its development, the game only took two of Fireproof's team, the rest of the company continuing to work on other outsourcing jobs.
 The game was developed in the Unity game engine, mostly due to its very low costs, a financial limitation Fireproof had at the time.
 Total development costs for the initial iPad version were estimated to be £160,000.
 They early on hit on the idea of Asian puzzle boxes, which may have had hundreds of steps to be performed to open while having a degree of art and beauty in their creation.
 Meade compared this to an early successful mobile title, Zen Bound, which, while it was a simple game without any challenge, "was really pleasant and beautiful to look at", according to Meade.
 Initially planning on calling the game Puzzle Box, they crafted a playable demonstration within a few weeks of the idea, and then built out from there.
 To achieve the tactile nature they wanted for the game, they made sure to include a physics engine so that all the moving parts of each puzzle had some type of weight, as Meade felt that simulated physical responses to direct touchscreen controls, "you've automatically wiped out this massive barrier to entry that people have", in contrast to using a game pad or controller.
+The name "The Room" came from Meade's time at Media Molecule, where "The Room" was a codename of an unused tech demo.

 The game was initially created for Apple's iPad (compatible with iPad 2 upwards) and released in September 2012.
-Fireproof also ported the game to work on the Apple iPhone 4s and newer models; however, at the time of its release, there was no way to indicate to users of the Apple App Store that the game would not work on the iPhone 4.
+Fireproof also ported the game to work on the Apple iPhone 4S and newer models; however, at the time of its release, there was no way to indicate to users of the Apple App Store that the game would not work on the iPhone 4.
 For this reason, they created a free-to-play version, The Room Pocket on 3 December 2012, which included the first puzzle of The Room and the option to buy the rest of the game so that they would not draw ire of iPhone 4 users.
 Meade said that as of 2018 The Room Pocket had more sales than The Room.